 Becca Venable (Artistic Associate)

-Becca Venable is a Dallas, Texas native now living in Chicago where she is the assistant technical director at the University of Illinois at Chicago, the technical director for Chicago Children’s Theatre and Red Theater, and an artistic associate with The Comrades.
+Becca Venable is a Texas native now living in Chicago where she is the assistant technical director at the University of Illinois at Chicago and a company member with Red Theater Chicago and The Comrades.
+In May 2018 she was the recipient of the Michael Merritt Emerging Technical Collaborator Award.
 Becca also works as a freelance technical director, lighting designer, and sound designer around the city.
-Some of Becca’s credits include The Nutcracker (Ballet Lubbock), Beauty and the Beast (Lubbock Moonlight Musicals), Weekend Comedy (Oil Lamp Theater), Dying City (The Comrades), Reckless (Eastern New Mexico University), The Country Wife (Texas Tech University), and Gender Breakdown (Collaboraction Theatre Company).
+Some of Becca’s credits include A Year with Frog and Toad (Chicago Children’s Theatre), The Nutcracker (Ballet Lubbock), Dying City (The Comrades), American Hero (First Floor Theater), and The Good Fight (Babes with Blades) .

 Carol Ann Tan (Artistic Associate)